Darlington 10k and running events

 Is there anywhere to get food or drink after the race (or during for spectators)?

 Yes - there is a fantastic range of local establishments across the town centre, including around the Market Square hub.
+Find inspiration for your perfect post-race meal here

 I’m injured/can’t run, what should I do?